WICG/scroll-to-text-fragment/README.md

 ### Motivating Use Cases

 When following a link to read a specific part of a web page, finding the relevant part of the document after navigating can be cumbersome.
-This is especially true on mobile, where it can be difficult to find specific content when scrolling through long articles or using the browser's "find in page" feature.
+This is especially true on mobile devices, where it can be difficult to find specific content when scrolling through long pages or using the browser's "find in page" feature.
 Fewer than 1% of clients use the "Find in Page" feature in Chrome on Android.

 To enable scrolling directly to a specific part of a web page, we propose generalizing the existing support for scrolling to elements based on the fragment identifier.
 We believe this capability could be used by a variety of websites (e.g. search engine results pages, Wikipedia reference links), as well as by end users when sharing links from a browser.